tabone/ipc-emitter/README.md

 #### .echo()
 Configures the Master to echo events retrieved by its workers, to its own Master.

-> When a Master which is not a Worker is configured to echo events, the user is warned.
+> When a Master is configured to echo events, if it is not a Worker the user is warned.

 #### .stopEcho()
 Configures the Master to stop echoing events retrieved by its workers, to its own Master.